apache/lucenenet/src/Lucene.Net/Analysis/package.md

 ## Parsing?
 Tokenization?
 Analysis!

-Lucene, an indexing and search library, accepts only plain text input.
+Lucene.NET, an indexing and search library, accepts only plain text input.

 ## Parsing

-Applications that build their search capabilities upon Lucene may support documents in various formats – HTML, XML, PDF, Word – just to name a few.
+Applications that build their search capabilities upon Lucene.NET may support documents in various formats – HTML, XML, PDF, Word – just to name a few.
-Lucene does not care about the _Parsing_ of these and other document formats, and it is the responsibility of the application using Lucene to use an appropriate _Parser_ to convert the original format into plain text before passing that plain text to Lucene.
+Lucene.NET does not care about the _Parsing_ of these and other document formats, and it is the responsibility of the application using Lucene.NET to use an appropriate _Parser_ to convert the original format into plain text before passing that plain text to Lucene.NET.

 ## Tokenization

-Plain text passed to Lucene for indexing goes through a process generally called tokenization.
+Plain text passed to Lucene.NET for indexing goes through a process generally called tokenization.
 Tokenization is the process of breaking input text into small indexing elements – tokens.
 The way input text is broken into tokens heavily influences how people will then be able to search for that text.
-For instance, sentences beginnings and endings can be identified to provide for more accurate phrase and proximity searches (though sentence identification is not provided by Lucene).
+For instance, sentences beginnings and endings can be identified to provide for more accurate phrase and proximity searches (though sentence identification is not provided by Lucene.NET).

  In some cases simply breaking the input text into tokens is not enough – a deeper _Analysis_ may be needed.
 Lucene includes both pre- and post-tokenization analysis facilities.